jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 The `items` Array should contain one or more link configurations.

-### Search Input
+### Search Input Limit

 The `search.maxLimit` configures the maximum results that the input let you search.

 The `search.maxLookback` configures the maximum time before the present users can query for traces.
+The options in the Lookback dropdown greater than this value will not be shown.

 Field | Description
 ------|------------
-label | The text displayed in the search form dropdown value | The limit used to truncate the `lookbackOptions` in `SearchForm.js`, and the value submitted in the search query if the label is selected
+label | The text displayed in the search form dropdown value | The value submitted in the search query if the label is selected

 ### Link Patterns